the-markup/investigation-isp/README.md

  - Washington ([Verizon](https://github.com/the-markup/investigation-isp/blob/main/data/output/by_city/washington_verizon_plans.csv))
  - Wichita, Kan. ([AT&T](https://github.com/the-markup/investigation-isp/blob/main/data/output/by_city/wichita_at&t_plans.csv), [EarthLink](https://github.com/the-markup/investigation-isp/blob/main/data/output/by_city/wichita_earthlink_plans.csv))

+### Localized Maps
-To view an interactive address-level map for any of these cities, you can download the [Kepler.gl](https://https://kepler.gl/) maps for each provider.
+To view an interactive address-level map for the cities in our investigation, you can download the [Kepler.gl](https://https://kepler.gl/) maps for each provider.

-Click the link to download an HTML file for the provider you are interested in, and open the HTML file in a web browser.
-(You can do this by dragging the file into the browser.)
+Click the any of the links below to download an HTML file for the provider you are interested in.

 - Map for [AT&T](https://markup-public-data.s3.amazonaws.com/isp/at%26t-kepler.gl.html)
 - Map for [CenturyLink](https://markup-public-data.s3.amazonaws.com/isp/centurylink-kepler.gl.html)
 - Map for [EarthLink](https://markup-public-data.s3.amazonaws.com/isp/earthlink-kepler.gl.html)
 - Map for [Verizon](https://markup-public-data.s3.amazonaws.com/isp/verizon-kepler.gl.html)

+Once downloaded, open the HTML file in a web browser.
+(You can do this by dragging the file into the browser.)

-Once the file is open in a browser, use the search bar for specific addresses or cities to quick travel.
-If you would like an overlay of any socioeconomic factor, we can produce them by request.
+Now you can use the search bar to quick travel to specific addresses or cities.
+If you know the areas, this will be immediately useful.
+However, if you would like an overlay of any socioeconomic factor in our investigation (median household income, the percentage of non-Hispanic Whites, or redlining grades we can produce them by request.

-These maps should be viewed with summaries of how speeds vary across each city.
+These maps should be viewed with summaries of how speeds vary across each city and between areas.

 Please refer to the [methodology]() or this [file](https://github.com/the-markup/investigation-isp/blob/main/data/output/tables/table1_cities_ranked_by_categories.csv) to how large disparities are between areas of the same city.

 ## Installation
 ### Python
-Make sure you have Python 3.8+ installed, we used [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to create a Python 3.8 virtual environment.
+Make sure you have Python 3.8+ installed, we used [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to create a Python 3.8 [virtual environment](https://stackoverflow.com/a/56713819).

 Install the Python packages with pip:<br>